Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Configuring Emby Server on NVIDIA Shield TV

-As we saw in the image above, there’s a link on the Emby Server app that will open your web browser automatically.
-However, I prefer using the web browser on my PC where I can sit at my desk and be comfortable.
+As we saw in the image above, a link on the Emby Server app will open your web browser automatically.
+However, I prefer using the web browser on my PC, where I can sit at my desk and be comfortable.

-With that in mind, the rest of the screenshots I’m going to show you are from the Chrome browser on my PC.
+With that in mind, the rest of the screenshots I will show you are from the Chrome browser on my PC.
 Just know up front that you don’t have to switch to a computer if you don’t want to.

 Remember when I told you to write down the IP address from your NVIDIA Shield TV?